zeckdude/code-references/php.md

 ## Classes
 A class is a collection of variables (called properties) and functions (called methods) that have a common organizational purpose.
 They are contained within an *object*, which can be accessed by creating an *instance* of (or instantiating) the class.

-Within the class each property and method should have their scope declared.
+Within the class each property/method should have their scope declared.
 The scope defines the access available to the specified property or method.
-**public** - Gives access to the property/method outside of
+**public** - Can be accessed from inside or outside a class<br> **private** - Can only be accessed from inside the class<br>
+**protected** - Can only be accessed from inside the class or its children
 ```php
 // Define the Book class.
 class Book